 1

 ( = =)

-\ - - /
+\ - ーノ

 $\checkmark$

 No cost, confidential help is available 24/7.
-Call 1-800-GAMBLER
+To access local resources, call the National Problem Gambling Helpline at 1-800-522-4700.

 Use these items to guide in providing a healthy environment for disordered gamblers and those who are at-risk of developing a problem: